Ethnic groups in Baltimore: Sudanese

 In February 2011, the Sudanese community of Baltimore numbered only 185 people.
 Due to South Sudan's independence from Sudan, many South Sudanese have returned to their homeland.
 Prior to independence, Baltimore's Sudanese community numbered 300 people.

-In September 2014, immigrants from Sudan were the twenty-ninth largest foreign-born population in Baltimore.
+In 2011, immigrants from Sudan were the twenty-ninth largest foreign-born population in Baltimore.

 Asian Americans

 The largest Asian ethnic groups are Koreans and Indians.
 Smaller numbers of Filipinos, Chinese, Japanese, and Vietnamese also exist.
 The Asian population is concentrated near Johns Hopkins' Homewood Campus of Johns Hopkins University, as well as in Downtown and Midtown Baltimore.

 There were 9,824 Asian Americans living in Baltimore city in 2000.
 This is 1.51% of the population.
 In the same year, 7,879 Asian-born immigrants lived in Baltimore, comprising 26.6% of all foreign-born residents of the city.
 This made Asia the second largest region of origin for immigrants after Latin America.

-In September 2014, 10,678 Asian immigrants lived in Baltimore, making Asia the second largest region of origin for immigrants after Latin America.
-In the same year the most commonly spoken Asian languages included Chinese, Korean, Tagalog, Vietnamese, Urdu, Japanese, Laotian, Hindi, and Thai.
+Per data published in September 2014, 10,678 Asian immigrants lived in Baltimore, making Asia the second largest region of origin for immigrants after Latin America.
+In 2011, Asian languages spoken among those who spoke English "less than very well" included Chinese, Korean, Tagalog, Vietnamese, Urdu, Japanese, Laotian, Hindi, and Thai.